-There was two independent advocacy services available to patients and their carers and are integrated into the overall running of the ward.
+There are two independent advocacy services available to patients and their carers and are integrated into the overall running of the ward.

-The ward had a designated manager, and the majority of the staff compliment was made up of nursing registrants.
-The ward provided a placement for student nurses.
+The ward has a designated manager, and the majority of the staff compliment are made up of nursing registrants.
+The ward provides a placement for student nurses.

-Shannon 1 shares a number of communal areas with Shannon 2 and 3.
-These are a gym, café, vending machines, shop, ATM machine, library, phone facilities, music room, woodwork room and a therapy room.
+Shannon ward 3 shares a number of communal areas with Shannon ward 1 and 2.
+These include a gym, café, vending machines, shop, ATM machine, library, phone facilities, music room, woodwork room and a therapy room.
 There was also a large conference room with video conferencing facilities.

-Shannon 1 was noted to be bright and clean.
+Shannon ward 3 was noted to be bright and clean.
 Patients have access to an open plan TV area, dining room, TV room and a resource room.
 Within the resource room patients can store restricted personal possessions such as mobile phones, razor's etc in individualised secure compartments.
 All patients have single bedrooms with en suite facilities and these are located along two corridors within the ward.
 The rooms contain personalised items and where appropriate, patients can bring in their own TV's, radios, DVD players.
 There was a washing machine and tumble dryer on the ward and patients are encouraged to do their own laundry.
-There was also a kitchen for patient use.
+Patients have unrestricted access to the kitchen.

 The patients have access to enclosed garden areas with shelters and seating to facilitate smoking.
 There is also a hen coop, and patients are responsible for the care of the hens.
-Within each ward there are storage areas, additional toilet facilities, bathroom, nursing office, clinical room and interview rooms.
+Within each ward there are storage areas, additional toilet facilities, a bathroom, nursing office, clinical room and interview rooms